oldscienceguy/PebbleSDR/README.md

 * Tuner Gain with preset options.
 	The Tuner gain is set automatically if 'Tuner AGC' is selected.
 	Chose a preset gain option
+	NOTE: Tuner AGC may produce multiple aliases.
+Try a fixed Tuner gain if this occurs.

 * Frequency Correction: Tune to a frequency with a known station, like 162.450 mhz NOAA, and use up/down spinners until station is centered.
 * Sampling Mode
 	* Normal (Frequency range depends on tuner chip)